mahmoudai1/complex-query-filtering/README.md

 - Laravel 12 with MySQL App. to filter jobs based on a complex filter query.
 - Migrations, Factories and Seeders are performed to fill DB with dummy data for (`jobs`, `locations`, `categories`, `languages`, `job_location`, `job_category`, `job_language`, `attributes`, `attribute_job`).
 - `app/Services/JobFilterService` holds the core logic.
-- Pagination is applied.
+- Custom Pagination is applied.
-- Rate Limiting is applied to limit the requests by the user's ip.
+- Rate Limiting is applied to limit the requests by the user's IP.
 - Unit tests are written. (`returns jobs matching the complex filter`, `no data found`, `wrong query structure`)